-• er's Office, Program Officer I, corrects stude ent record in INSTEP, and records full refund explanation in INSTEP under
+- er's Office, Program Officer I, corrects stude nt record in INSTEP, and records full refund explanation in INSTEP under

 Term: Year:

 Name (last, first):

 MSID#: Social Security Number

 Dollar Amount: (Cre dited by the Institution) \$ Date Credited:

 Justification:

 Approved By:

-Official documentatio eadline for that term.
-Manual adjustments are State Treasurer's Staff approval for an exception to the 100% refund deadline must be submitted prior to the e not permitted after that deadline.
+Official documentation leadline for that term.
+Manual adjustments are State Treasurer's Staff approval for an exception to the 100% refund deadline must be submitted prior to the not permitted after that deadline.
 State Treasurer's staff will enter information in

-Ĩ INCOMPLETE GRADES
+Ī INCOMPLETE GRADES

-If an exception occurs financial aid office at tl Step 1: Institution de Step 2: Institution su Step 3: State Treasur Step 4: Institution se the institution can make the appropriate adjust etermines a student has had an "incomplete" bmits this form to State Treasurer's Office. er's Office confirms accuracy of data submit ands confirmation of disbursement to State T rently enrolled or before the subsequent semester ends, this form is NOT needed and the ment to the student's account through normal procedures. converted to a letter grade. tted with campus representative.
+If an exception occurs financial aid office at the Step 1: Institution de Step 2: Institution su Step 3: State Treasur Step 4: Institution se the institution can make the appropriate adjustrate termines a student has had an "incomplete" abmits this form to State Treasurer's Office.
+There's Office confirms accuracy of data submit and confirmation of disbursement to State Treasurer. rently enrolled or before the subsequent semester ends, this form is NOT needed and the nent to the student's account through normal procedures. converted to a letter grade.
+Itted with campus representative.

 Institution:

-Term: --- Year:
+Term: Year:

 Name (last, first):

-MSID#: Social Security Numb er
+MSID#: Social Security Number er

 dited by the Institution) \$

 Justification:

 Approved By:

-In stitution Official Signature State Treasurer's Staff
+Ir nstitution Official Signature State Treasurer's Staff